-When this LED is solid on it indicates an overheat condition.
-When it flashes quickly (~ once every second), it indicates a fan failure.
-When it flashes slowly (~ once every four seconds) on the node A control panel, it indicates a power supply failure.
-An overheat condition may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
-Check the routing of the cables and make sure all fans are present and operating normally.
-You should also check to make sure that the chassis cover is properly installed.
-Finally, verify that the heatsinks are installed properly (see Chapter 5).
-This LED will remain flashing or on as long as the indicated condition exists.
+This LED is illuminated when an alert condition occurs.
+A solid red light indicates an overheat condition in the system.
+A red light that flashes in one second intervals indicates a fan failure.
+A red light which flashes in four second intervals indicates a power failure.
+When notified of an alert, check the routing of the cables and make sure all fans are present and operating normally.
+You should also check to make sure that the chassis covers and air shrouds are installed.
+Finally, verify that the heatsinks are installed properly.
+This LED will remain flashing or on as long as the temperature is too high or a fan does not function properly.